 The goal of the Aquacise class is to improve the student’s health related physical fitness (cardiovascular endurance, flexibility and strength) through exercise in the water.
 In addition, the class hopes to establish a pattern of lifelong exercise for students.
 An understanding of the proper methods needed to achieve physical fitness and proper weight management will be taught.

-Upon successful completion of this program, students should be able to (* indicates critical thinking objectives):
+Upon successful completion of this course, students should be able to (* indicates critical thinking objectives):

 - Pool safety.